Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Today, there exist two strategies for deriving a quality management system.
 The two strategies can also be seen as paradigms:

-• leads to systems that contain a set number of quality assurance standards, or rules and measures.
+• The fulfillment paradigm leads to systems that contain a set number of quality assurance standards, or rules and measures.
 Certification by an impartial third party aims to guarantee mutual trust among business partners as to the required quality of products or services.
 All organizations that achieve a specified level of quality receive certification.
 ISO 9000:2015 is a quality management system of this type.

-• leads to comprehensive concepts that aim for outstanding quality performance.
+• The optimization paradigm leads to comprehensive concepts that aim for outstanding quality performance.
 Here, independent associations evaluate the degree to which a company recognizes quality to be the crucial factor for all its activities and makes it the focus of attention of business activity.
 Only the best organizations receive a Quality Award (QA).
 Corresponding quality management systems are introduced in Section 18.3.2.

 The advantage of awards over certification is that the demands to be met for awards actually increase over time, as the companies improve.
 This means that awards result in best practices instead of merely sufficient levels.
 Awards are the embodiment of a continual improvement philosophy (optimization relating to goals), whereas certification according to a standard results “only” in achievement of a specific level (fulfillment of requirements).